lorenzejay/node-jxa-automate-workspace/README.md

 2. Opens apps associated to workspace
 3. Open project in code editor
 4. Populate common workspace browser tabs to browser
+5. Quit all apps except for passed list of apps

 ## How you can make calling this easy